freelan-developers/teapot/docs/source/the_party_file.rst

 The `clean cache` command
 +++++++++++++++++++++++++

-Cleans the *tea-party* cache and build directories.
+Cleans the *teapot* cache and build directories.

-Use this command if, for whatever reason you want to reset the status of your current *tea-party* project.
+Use this command if, for whatever reason you want to reset the status of your current *teapot* project.

 If no `attendee` is specified, all the attendees are cleaned.